 Licensure & Certification Requirements

-In Connecticut, certified bookkeepers are more likely to have a long-lasting career than those who are not certified.
+In Connecticut, certification is optional but can help demonstrate competency and may improve job prospects.
 Becoming certified typically requires registering with a certification organization, meeting the qualification requirements for a certifying exam, passing the exam, and maintaining the credential through continuing education.

 Two of the most prestigious certifying bodies for bookkeepers in Connecticut and nationwide are the American Institute of Professional Bookkeepers and the National Association of Certified Public Bookkeepers.